-Projects have to benefit and have the support of the local community and fit under one of the following six themes: Protecting and enhancing local wildlife and plantlife; Reducing everyday waste through re-use and recycling; Promoting energy conservation and the use of renewables; Encouraging use of public transport, cycling and walking; Increasing access to locally grown healthy food; and Raising environmental awareness
+Projects have to benefit and have the support of the local community and fit under one of the following six themes: Improving biodiversity and wildlife habitats; Increasing waste minimisation and recycling; Encouraging greater use of sustainable transport; Promoting energy conservation and the use of renewables; Increasing the production of locally grown food; Raising awareness of sustainable development issues.

 How much can we apply for?

 What if there are unseen difficulties and we cannot complete the project within the time specified?

 It is important to keep the PROSPECTS Foundation updated on progress with your project.
 We understand that sometimes things don’t go as planned and we will always try and help you to resolve any problems that arise.
 The PROSPECTS Foundation, however, reserves the right to claim back any funding given if the project can’t be carried out within the timescale specified and attempts to rectify the situation are not successful.

 When do we have to submit our application – is there a closing date?